-Sessions are handled independently between different web browsers and applications (e.g., Mobile App, File Manager, and the Windows Desktop tool).
+Sessions are handled independently between different web browsers and applications (e.g., Mobile App, and File Manager).
 What happens to a session in one application does not affect sessions in any other application.

 A user's session stays active as long as they are active in their workplace.
 However, after a period of inactivity, a user's session is terminated, and they will be signed out of their workplace.
 How long this period of inactivity must be before a user is signed out is configurable with the Configurable Session Timeout setting found on the Sign In Settings page (Control Panel > Sign In Settings).